LewisDamy/vuejs-study-repo/README.md

 - `basics/`: Fundamental concepts and simple examples.
 - `components/`: Working with components, props, events, and more.
-- `projects/`: Complete projects to practice and apply your Vue.js knowledge.
 - `advanced/`: Advanced topics such as state management with Vuex, routing with Vue Router, and server-side rendering.
 - `public/`: Public assets used in examples and projects.